X Japan: 1977–1992: X

 X's sold out Blue Blood Tour started on March 13, with two of the concerts selling out in advance, including the March 16 show at Shibuya Public Hall, which was later released on home video as Blue Blood Tour Bakuhatsu Sunzen Gig.
 The album Blue Blood was released on April 21, 1989, and debuted at number six on the Oricon chart.
 The single "Kurenai" reached number five and the band went on the Rose & Blood Tour, which was temporarily suspended when Yoshiki collapsed after a November 22 concert.
 This success earned the band the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards in 1990.
-On November 24, 1990, X flew to Los Angeles to begin recording their follow-up album, Jealousy.Jealousy liner notes, 1991.
+On November 24, 1990, X flew to Los Angeles to begin recording their follow-up album, Jealousy.
 When members arrived back in Japan in June, 500 members of the Japan Self-Defence Forces were at the airport to control the crowd.
 The album was released on July 1, 1991, and debuted at number one, selling over 600,000 copies.
 It was later certified million by the RIAJ.
 In August the band performed their first concert at Japan's largest indoor concert venue, the Tokyo Dome.
 Footage from most of the band's shows in that stadium would later be released on CD and home video.
 The show was part of the Violence in Jealousy Tour, which lasted to the end of the year and once again saw Yoshiki collapse after the October 24 Yokohama Arena gig.
 December 8 saw the X with Orchestra concert at NHK Hall, where, as the name suggests, the band performed backed by an orchestra.

-1992 began with three sold out concerts at the Tokyo Dome, titled Tokyo Dome 3 Days: On the Verge of Destruction, on January 5–7.
+1992 began with three sold-out concerts at the Tokyo Dome, titled Tokyo Dome 3 Days: On the Verge of Destruction, on January 5–7.
 On January 31, it was announced that bass player Taiji had left the group.
-The official reason given for his departure was due to musical differences.
-However, in his autobiography, Taiji claims he was asked to leave because he confronted Yoshiki due to the substantial income gap between Yoshiki and each of the other members.
-When asked about Taiji's departure in 2016, Yoshiki said "he crossed the line of our band's rules" and "To this day I still don't know if the decision was right or wrong, but we didn't have a choice."
+The official reason given for his departure was musical differences.
+However, in his autobiography, Taiji claims he was asked to leave because he confronted Yoshiki about the substantial income gap between Yoshiki and each of the other members.
+When asked about Taiji's departure in 2016, Yoshiki said, "he crossed the line of our band's rules" and "To this day I still don't know if the decision was right or wrong, but we didn't have a choice."
 On August 24, 1992, the band held a press conference in New York at Rockefeller Center.
-There, Heath (ex: Media Youth) was announced as their new bass player.
-Around this time, the band's success in Japan made an international breakthrough appear likely, leading to them leaving Sony for an American record contract with Atlantic Records and the renaming of the band from X to X Japan, in order to distinguish from the American punk group X. (An American album release would never happen.)
+There, Heath (ex-Media Youth) was announced as their new bass player.
+Around this time, the band's success in Japan made an international breakthrough appear likely, leading to them leaving Sony for an American record contract with Atlantic Records and the renaming of the band from X to X Japan, in order to distinguish them from the American punk group X. (An American album release would never happen.)
 Their first show with Heath was at the October 1992 Extasy Summit at Osaka-jō Hall.